List of Adventure Time episodes

 Adventure Time is an American animated television media franchise created by Pendleton Ward for Cartoon Network.
-The first series, Adventure Time (2010–2018), follows the adventures of Finn (voiced by Jeremy Shada), a human boy, and his best friend and adoptive brother Jake (John DiMaggio), a dog with magical powers to change shape and grow and shrink at will.
+The first series, Adventure Time (2010–2018), follows the coming-of-age adventures of Finn (voiced by Jeremy Shada), a human boy, and his best friend and adoptive brother Jake (John DiMaggio), a dog with magical powers to change shape and grow and shrink at will.
 Finn and Jake live in the post-apocalyptic Land of Ooo.
 Throughout the series, they interact with the show's other main characters: Princess Bubblegum (Hynden Walch), the sovereign of the Candy Kingdom and a sentient piece of gum; the Ice King (Tom Kenny), a demented but largely misunderstood ice wizard; Marceline the Vampire Queen (Olivia Olson), a thousand-year-old vampire and rock music enthusiast; Lumpy Space Princess (Pendleton Ward), a melodramatic and immature princess made out of "irradiated stardust"; BMO (Niki Yang), a sentient video game console-shaped robot that lives with Finn and Jake; and Flame Princess (Jessica DiCicco), a flame elemental and ruler of the Fire Kingdom.
 The pilot first aired in 2007 on Nicktoons Network, where it was later re-aired on the incubator series Random!
 Cartoons.
 The pilot was eventually uploaded onto the internet and became a cult hit on YouTube.
 After Nickelodeon declined to turn the short into a full-fledged show, Cartoon Network purchased the rights, and Adventure Time launched as a series on April 5, 2010.
 The series concluded its eight-year and ten-season run on September 3, 2018.
-The series was followed by two spinoffs: Adventure Time: Distant Lands (202021) and Adventure Time: Fionna and Cake (2023).
+The series was followed by three spinoffs: Adventure Time: Distant Lands (202021), Adventure Time: Fionna and Cake (2023) and Adventure Time: Side Quests (2026).